ioccc-src/winner/2005/mikeash/README.md

 * The `char-upcase` function will give strange results if passed something other than a lowercase character.

-* The format function takes exactly three parameters.
-The first parameter is ignored; output always goes to stdout.
+* The `format` function takes exactly three parameters.
+The first parameter is ignored; output always goes to `stdout`.
 The second parameter must have exactly one `~s` format specifier in it, and no other format specifiers are permitted.

 * The arithmetic functions take exactly two parameters.